nwjs/nw.js/docs/For Users/Getting Started.md

 Create a `package.json` with a `name` and `main` property.
 The `main` property references the first page opened by NW.js.
 This can be an HTML or JavaScript file.

+!!! tip "Using a JavaScript file for `main`"
+    If you set a JavaScript file for the `main` property, the file will be loaded in the background page on start and no window is opened by default.
+You can do some initialization and open the window manually later.
+For example,
+    ```javascript
+    // initialize your app before opening the window
+    // ...
+    nw.Window.open("./index.html", {}, () => {});
+    ```

 Here’s an example on how to use an HTMl file as the entry point:

 ```json